 **Ask about the opportunity to become a land leaser**

-Goats will graze; Poison ivy, buckthorne, honey suckle, Multiflora rose, most hardwood trees and much more!
+Goats will graze; poison ivy, Japanese knotweed, buckthorn, honey suckle, multiflora rose, most hardwood trees and much more!

 Peter grew up helping his grandmother try to control invasive species in Connecticut, he developed a deep understanding of the amount of work it takes to control a small area.
 Later he studied Sustainable Product Design at Keene State College.
 Now he works as a Product Engineer.

-Alex grew up in Alabama highly focused on gymnastics and cheerleading.
+Alex grew up in Alabama highly focused on gymnastics and cheerleading but always had a love for the outdoors.
 In college she found an interest in Forest Ecology, and graduated with a degree in Environmental Science from The University of Alabama.
 Gaining inspiration from her forest ecology professor Dr. Hart, she developed a conservation ethic that is concentrated on conserving native flora and fauna.
 Now she works in the Maine Forest products industry.

 Jack Clark also grew up in Connecticut grew up helping his grandmother try to control invasive species.
 He then had a brief career as a wildland firefighter out West, in the Sacramento valley.
 This is where he was first exposed to the idea of using goats to control problem plants.
 The then studied Forestry and Land Surveying at The University of Maine, Orono.
 Now he works as a Land Surveyor Technician.